 The focus groups will most certainly open your eyes to some new ideas.
-As someone with a vested interest in your product or service, you can often be “too close” to see the big picture and need to rely on a third party to identify the marketing opportunities.
+As someone with a vested interest in your product or service, you can often be “too close” to see the big picture and need to rely on a third party to identify the right marketing opportunities for your brand.

 Whether you conducted two or ten, the focus groups should help you effectively accomplish the following parts of your marketing plan: